xumi1993/docs-post/source/seismo/specfem3d/rf_fwd.md

 - `DATA/CMTSOLUTION`

 :::{note}
-The parameters in the `DATA/CMTSOLUTION` do not work.
+The `DATA/CMTSOLUTION` must exist but its parameters will not work.
 :::
 ### Exclusive configures
 - `src_rec/sources_setXX.dat`: Map of source set `XX` and event id `YY`.
 The first field is read to define `YY`.